 You should be aware that most studios will not read unsolicited scripts, for fear of copyright infringement litigation.
 You should contact an entertainment attorney or talent agent who can pitch your script on your behalf.
 Of course, you should ensure that your script is registered with the US...Read more »

 You will need to obtain a Group Family Day Care License.
 You should also consider: (1) what business entity to use for your business, in terms of liability, tax consequences, management and operations, etc.; and (2) General liability and workers compensation insurance.

 You should ensure that all proper copyright registrations are in place, obtain a book clearance report, general liability and errors and omissions (E&O) insurance, and proper contracts with publishers and other parties.
 “Script clearance” means that a clearance service will go through the...Read more »

 Suppose I want to open a new hair salon service with the business name 'American Haircut Club' but another company doing a similar service is operating in the same state as me with the name 'Haircut Club'.
-Does the fact that my name is a little different since it has the word 'American' in front...
+Does the fact that my name is a little different since it has the word...
 Read more »

 Firstly, you will need to apply for a New York Natural Hair Styling license.
-Secondly, if you plan to setup your business as a LLC, partnership or corporation, the New York Division of Corporations may reject your proposed business name if it is not "distinguishable" from existing names on file....Read more »
+Secondly, if you plan to setup your business as a LLC, partnership or corporation, the New York Division of Corporations may reject your proposed business name if it is not "distinguishable" from existing names...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.